 Claire Sandercock started riding when she was seven, and by age nine decided to be a trainer.
-Over 13 years, she has engaged in many disciplines, including dressage, jumping, western, and ranching, and has ridden various breeds, as well as young horses and problem horses.
+Over 14 years, she has engaged in many disciplines, including dressage, jumping, western, driving, and ranching, and has ridden various breeds, as well as young horses and problem horses.

-During her nine months of study and work at the Australian Equine Behaviour Centre (AEBC), Claire completed the Diploma of Equitation Science, one of the first Canadians to do so.
+During her nine months of study and work at the Australian Equine Behaviour Centre (AEBC), Claire completed the Diploma of Equitation Science, the third Canadian to do so.
 This has enabled her to bring together training methods to train horses in an ethical way that can be adapted to any horse and rider.
 Equitation Science explains how horse training works through learning theory.
 This means she can create new solutions to difficult problems because of her thorough knowledge of learning theory.

 In addition to the Diploma in Equitation Science from Equitation Science International (ESI), Claire is certified to instruct horse riding and handling by ESI, holds a Diploma in Equine Studies with Distinction from the University of Guelph, Canada, and has attained 4-H Level 5 Horsemanship.